system-zero/system-zero/data/docs/la.md

   - lambdas like functions can be nested in arbitrary level.

+# loadfile syntax and semantics:

+  loadfile (fname)

+  If `fname` is not an absolute path, then it is relative to the current evaluated unit.
+If that fails, then it is relative to the current directory, else it is relative to the `__loadpath` variable.

 # print functions syntax:

   print[ln] ([file pointer object], "string ${expression} ...")

   - file pointer can be either `stdout` or `stderr`, or any file pointer object that was created with the fopen() function:

       fopen (filename, mode)

-    which has the same semantics with C.
+      and which has the same semantics with C.

-    - without a file pointer argument, default is to the standard output.
+    Without a file pointer argument, default is to redirect to the standard output.

   - interpolation expression syntax:

     ${[%directive], symbol}

     or

     ${[%directive], (expression)}

     - a directive can be optional and can be any of the following:
       - %d as a decimal (this is the default, so it can be omited)
       - %s as a string
       - %p as a pointer address
       - %o as an octal (0 (zero) is prefixed in the output)
       - %x as a hexadecimal (0x is prefixed in the output)
       - %f as a double

   -  the `println()` is like `print`, but also emits a new line character.